Community Outreach

 Sheep & fiber festival, ringoes, nj 2023

-Congratulation’s to our member Barbara Hohenwarter! 👏👏👏👏
+Congratulation’s to our member’s Carol Van Sant and Barbara Hohenwarter! 👏👏👏👏

 2023 TWIST Sheep to Shawl Event